devious-way/redtips/README.md

 Red tip #217: S4U can be used to delegate across SPN.
 So if you have msds-allowedtodelagateto HTTP you can exploit to obtain HOST and CIFS

 Red tip #218: You’re in a subnet where people RDP into but you can’t attack outwards?
-Set backdoor over tsclient on start keys. 😎
+Set backdoor over tsclient on start keys.

 Red tip #219: Unsure what the localised admin account might be called or need to copy and paste?
 Check out https://social.technet.microsoft.com/wiki/contents/articles/13813.localized-names-for-administrator-account-in-windows.aspx

 Red tip #220: EDR monitoring “whoami”?
 Use echo %userprofile%; echo %username%.
 Or replace echo with anything that reflects error: ie. set

 Red tip #221: Network segregation in play?
 Try Get-NetSubnet, Get-NetSite in PowerView or browse in AD explorer.
-Can help find your way :)

 Red tip #222: If you want to simulate MBR activity like #Petya, check out https://github.com/PowerShellMafia/PowerSploit/blob/master/Mayhem/Mayhem.psm1